https://invisible-island.net/ncurses/man/

 DESCRIPTION

-This describes ncurses version 6.4 (patch 20240302).
+document describes ncurses version 6.5 (patch 20240622).

 ncurses man pages employ several sections to clarify matters of usage